Experimenting with Kubernetes on Multipass VMs

 - Runtime and container checks

-to list containers and their states.- Noted repeated restarts and exit codes for
+sudo crictl ps -ato list containers and their states.- Noted repeated restarts and exit codes for

 - Log inspection

-to inspect kubelet problems (mirror pod creation, sandbox errors, token fetch failures).sudo crictl logs <container-id> --tail 200
+sudo journalctl -u kubelet -n 200 --no-pagerto inspect kubelet problems (mirror pod creation, sandbox errors, token fetch failures).sudo crictl logs <container-id> --tail 200for etcd and kube-apiserver logs; journalctl for containerd logs.

 - Container runtime health